Diabetes: Why Measure Glucose at Home

 The process is fairly simple:

-First, prick your finger with a sharp needle, called a lancet.
-In some cases, you can prick a forearm, thigh, or fleshy part of your hand instead.
+Next, prick your finger with a sharp needle, called a lancet.
+In some cases, you can prick a forearm or fleshy part of your hand instead.

 By tracking changes in the readings, you can tell when your blood glucose goes up or down.
 This helps you make day-to-day choices about balancing your diet, physical activity, and diabetes medicine.
 Self-testing also lets you know when to take fast action to treat blood glucose that is very low or high.